 Events in August

 Traveling to Italy in August?
-Check out these great itineraries.
+Check out these great itineraries

 Dolomites High Traverse - 7 Days.
-On this weeklong trek, you'll encounter some of the world's most beautiful alpine scenery, including three of the most famous peaks in the Dolomites: the Tre Cime di Lavaredo.
+On this weeklong trek, you'll encounter some of the world's most beautiful Alpine scenery, including three of the most famous peaks in the Dolomites: the Tre Cime di Lavaredo.

 Naples & Amalfi Coast - 5 Days.
 Explore the glass-roofed Galleria Umberto shopping center, enjoy coffee on the medieval Piazza del Plebiscito, and try the seafood cuoppo in Naples.
-Visit the Pompeii ruins, hike around Mt.
-Vesuvius, and visit colorful bohemian Positano on the Amalfi Coast.
+Visit the Pompeii ruins, hike around Mount Vesuvius, and visit colorful bohemian Positano on the Amalfi Coast.

 More Helpful Information